No one will like me if they know the truth.

 I didn’t want anyone to know what I had done.

 This may sound strange to you, but there was a time when I was afraid to tell people my age.
+My age would reveal I had been a teenage mother.
+Keeping my age a secret made me feel secure.
 I was ashamed and fearful of what others would think once they knew the truth.
-Knowing my age would allow them to figure out I was only sixteen when I got pregnant with my son.
-Keeping my age a secret made me feel secure.
-As long as they didn’t know about my past, they couldn’t judge me.
+As long as they didn’t learn my age and discover my past, they couldn’t judge me.

 It isn’t good to be alone.